 United Jewish Appeal-Federation of New York Collection I-433

-Over the course of a four-year project, the American Jewish Historical Society will organize, describe, and make available thousands of boxes of archival material connected with the projects and philanthropic mission of UJA-Federation of New York.
+Over the course of a four-year project, the American Jewish Historical Society has organized, described, and made available over two thousand boxes of archival material connected with the projects, history and philanthropic mission of UJA-Federation of New York.

-This project has been generously funded by United Jewish Appeal-Federation of Jewish Philanthropies of New York in partnership with the American Jewish Historical Society.
+This project was generously funded by United Jewish Appeal-Federation of Jewish Philanthropies of New York in partnership with the American Jewish Historical Society.

 United Jewish Appeal-Federation of Jewish Philanthropies of New York (UJA-Fed of NY) has been a central force for communal planning and philanthropy in the New York Jewish community since 1917.
 More than 60,000 donors pool their resources to help people in need, inspire a passion for Jewish life and learning, and strengthen Jewish communities around the world.
 Projects relate to health and human services, aging and vulnerable populations, Jewish education, and disaster relief.